top of page

 • How sustainable is the status quo?

-• How much time and energy is the group willing to invest into the process?
+• How much time and energy is the group willing to invest into a decision-making process?

-In the example above you can see that the has the “Passive Solution” has most resistance in the group.
-Seeing that, the group might be more motivated to find a solution where they can eat together.
+In the example above you can see that the “Passive Solution” has the most resistance within the group.
+It reflects, that it's important for the group to eat together and seeing that might be a motivator to find a solution where they can eat together.

 The SC process assumes that everyone has good reasons to say no.

-We want to find solutions where everybody’s needs are met, even if that means the situation remains as is for now, because for example the status quo is better than any other solution the group can come up with.
+We want to find solutions where everybody’s needs are met, even if that means the situation remains as is for now, because the status quo is better than any other solution the group can come up with.
+It reflects the need to look for more information, inspiration, help or support - or simply reassures the group that there is no need for change.

 For all my German speaking friends out there: The “Passive Solution” keeps us from “verschlimmbessern” a situation (losely translated: “to improve something for the worse”).

-By always asking for the “Passive Solution” we make sure the group doesn’t agree on a suggestions that is actually worse than the situation is right now.
+By always testing for the “Passive Solution” we make sure the group doesn’t agree on a suggestions that is actually worse than what the situation is right now.

-It can provide a lot of relieve or a sense of security, because there is always that option to fall back on, if the group does not decide right now.
+It can provide a lot of relieve or a sense of security, because there is always that option to fall back on; It opens up space and time for thought, creativity, listening to each other and checking in with your own needs and worries.

 Combine this with the rating procedure...